 These three books above are probably my absolute favorite books to read during Thanksgiving.
 Each book focuses on what life was like for that particular child – a little girl, a little boy, and an Indian boy.
 They were all photographed on location at Plimoth Plantation and are just fascinating snippets into what life was like for children at that time.
 My kids have all loved looking at the pictures in these books and comparing their day with those of children who lived in hundreds of years in the past.

 Thank You, Sarah: The Woman Who Saved Thanksgiving – This book is a great look into the history of how Thanksgiving came to be a national holiday.
 It is also a great example of how one person can make a big change in society.

-Molly’s Pilgrim – I really love this short chapter book for explaining concept of immigrants – because that is the basis for the holiday of Thanksgiving and the essence of America.
-Molly is a little girl who’s family has just come to America.
+Molly’s Pilgrim – I really love this short chapter book for explaining the concept of immigrants – because that is the basis for the holiday of Thanksgiving and the essence of America.
+Molly is a little girl whose family has just come to America.
 When her class is told to create a little clothespin pilgrim to decorate the class, most of the children bring in pilgrim men and women who look like the typical 1620’s Pilgrims.
 But Molly’s mother helps her to create a pilgrim that looks more like her Jewish Russian immigrant family.
 Especially today – this story is an important one to share with our children.

-1621: A New Look at Thanksgiving (I Am American) – This book is actually a little too advanced to read with the average 6 or 7 year old.
-However I’m including it on this list because if you aren’t familiar with the actual history behind the holiday, then this is a great little primer for parents to read and share what you learned with your child.
-It also has fantastic full color photographs shot on location at Plimoth Plantation.
+1621: A New Look at Thanksgiving (I Am American) – This book is actually a little too advanced to read with the average 6 or 7-year-old.
+However, I’m including it on this list because if you aren’t familiar with the actual history behind the holiday, then this is a great little primer for parents to read and share what you learned with your child.
+It also has fantastic full-color photographs shot on location at Plimoth Plantation.